Setnour6/CraftableTreasureBags/README.md

-# Craftable Treasure Bags (1.4)

 Craftable Treasure Bags, by Setnour6.
-With additional help from Chicken Bones, Solxan, and Convicted Tomatophile (Stevie) for Cross-Mod Recipes.
+With additional help from the following:
+- Chicken Bones, Solxan, and Convicted Tomatophile (Stevie) for the Cross-Mod Recipes help.
+- nextrg for the title/description coloring help.

 Have you ever wanted to get expert mode exclusive boss drops in normal mode?
 Well now you can, with Craftable Treasure Bags.
 This mod allows you to get expert mode items in normal mode, from crafting boss treasure bags and opening them right in normal mode!